Nationwide Pet Insurance Review: A Detailed Look

 As with many pet insurance companies, Nationwide policies don’t cover certain expenses.
 These include taxes, grooming, boarding fees, and any pre-existing conditions.

 Depending on your plan, you’ll either be reimbursed 90% of what you paid the vet or according to the capped rates set by the benefit schedule.
-You can click here to download a claim form.

 Once you enroll in a Whole Pet or Major Medical Plan, there is a 14-day waiting period once the application is approved before the plan becomes active.